They say the first week of school sets the tone for the entire school year.

 Driving Question: What can we do to get to know each other and create our classroom community?

-Idea #5: Socially Distanced Mental, Physical, and Emotional Health Plans Project
+Idea #5: Mental, Physical, and Emotional Health Plans Project

-What if instead of devising students’ social, emotional and physical wellness plan for the week, you allowed them to devise their own?
+What if instead of devising social, emotional and physical wellness lesson plans, you allowed students to devise their own?

-With Covid-19 forcing many of our students into socially distanced environments, nothing could be more important than maintaining their physical, emotional and mental health.
+With the last years of the pandemic forcing many of our students into socially distanced environments, nothing could be more important than maintaining their physical, emotional and mental health.
 Here is the question to drive the project:

 Driving Question: How can we maintain our physical, mental and emotional well-being in socially distanced environments?